prof-rossetti/internet-technologies/exercises/express-app/checkpoints/8-database.md

 heroku config:set GOOGLE_CREDENTIALS="$(< google-credentials.json)"
 ```

-Next time you deploy, the products functionality should be working:
+The next time you deploy, the products functionality should be working:

 ```sh
 git push heroku main